amkabatznick/datasciencecoursera/README.md

 # datasciencecoursera
-This is for the Xoursera: The Data Scientist’s Toolbox
+This is for the Coursera: The Data Scientist’s Toolbox